nadinekuo/TUD-CS4240-Deep-Learning/README.md

     ...
 ```

+Having multiple attention heads in a transformer model allows it to focus on different parts of the input sequence simultaneously, capturing diverse aspects of context and improving its ability to represent relationships and dependencies within the data.

 *Wide multi-head self-attention*: i.e. each of the $h$ heads is applied independently, after which we project back to original dimensions.
 NOTE this does not lead to increase in params!

 - Note that *Narrow multi-head self-attention* has less expressive power, since each head has reduced embedding dimension now.